1. What is the importance of Global Englishes (GE) for English language teaching (ELT)?

 I believe both language practitioners and applied linguistics researchers of English should recognize the current linguistic landscape, where language contact is rather complex, dynamic and emergent.
 From a traditional EFL native-oriented perspective, in most circumstances, GE is not currently adopted in language policy and curricula, let alone pedagogy and assessment.
 It is important that the idea of GE should be realized by policy makers and administrators of ELT, thus the application of GE in ELT will not be a lip service.

-2) What does your research say about GE and future ELT practices?
+2. What does the book say about GE and future ELT practices?

-3) What kind of research has been covered in your publication?
+3. What kind of research has been covered in the book?

 The chapters include some theoretical discussions on common (mis)beliefs of ELT and international standardized English language proficiency tests, as well as some empirical research in certain contexts including Mainland China, Brunei Darussalam, Hong Kong, the Philippines, Japan, Turkey (and Northern Cyprus), and Australia.

 4. Why did you focus on Global Englishes in Asia?

 Both of the editors are based in Asia and are familiar with the Asian context.
 Moreover, we believe that it is important to deal with the Asian context as it has the majority of language learners (users) where English is used mainly as a second or additional language.